The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Analysis in the hyperboloidal domain

 \subsection{Pointwise estimate based on characteristics}

 \paragraph{Integration along characteristics.}

 In order to obtain sharp pointwise estimate, we need an ODE argument along characteristics of the wave equation.
 We need to integrate from the light cone $\Lscr$.
-This brings initial contributions on the cone.
 In \cite{PLF-YM-two} the metric coincides with the Schwarzschild metric and this contribution can be explicitly calculated.
 In the present case, it will be bounded by the argument in the Euclidean-merging domain.
 To be more precise, let us recall the following result formulated in \cite[Chapter 3.2]{PLF-YM-two}: \begin{proposition} Let $u$ be a $C^2$ function defined in $\MH_{[s_0,s_1]}$ and $g^{\alpha\beta} = \gMink^{\alpha\beta} + H^{\alpha\beta}$ be a $C^1$ metric defined in $\MH_{[s_0,s_1]}$.
 Provided that

-with $\eps$ sufficiently small, the following estimate holds:
+with $\eps_s>0$ sufficiently small, the following estimate holds: